 Then we come to the cow fart thing.
 Because of the huge demand for beef, there are around 1.4 billion cows grazing the day away on Earth right now - and they eat a heck of a lot.
 And, just the same as humans, eating means that gas builds up inside of their guts and has to be released.

 So they burp and fart pretty much all the time.
 (To be fair it’s not just cows - sheep, chickens and pigs do their fair share of burping, pooping and farting.
 But cows are definitely the worst.)
 And their bodily gases contain a huge amount of methane - in fact, an individual cow lets out between thirty and fifty gallons of the stuff per day!
-Which isn’t great, since methane is a ‘greenhouse gas’ that’s unfortunately good at trapping heat from the sun inside the Earth’s atmosphere, which causes global temperatures to rise.
+This isn’t great, since methane is a ‘greenhouse gas’ that’s unfortunately good at trapping heat from the sun inside the Earth’s atmosphere, which causes global temperatures to rise.
 It’s even better at it than CO2 - so it warms the world 20 times faster.

 According to the Food and Agriculture Organisation of the United Nations, farming is responsible for 18% of the total release of greenhouse gases around the world - that’s more than the whole transportation industry!